kurema/CurtainSimulator/README.md

 # CurtainSimulator
-Simulator of a curtain.
-Based on PhysX.net sample.
+This is a simulator of a curtain, and is based on a sample of PhysX.net .
 You can open and close curtain, control wind and save as DirectX x file.

 Get it from [Releases](https://github.com/kurema/CurtainSimulator/releases).